Jonathan AkinreleMathematics and Finance

 What kind of things are you involved in outside of your course?

-I am currently in the Nigerian Society which started up this year.
+I am currently Finance Officer in Mathematics Society which started up last year.
 I am a Student Ambassador for the University where I have been a tour guide for prospective students and a school ambassador talking about my degree.
+I recently completed an internship at the fashion company Ralph and Russo.
 I play football every Tuesday with friends outside the University and occasionally I play table tennis with friends at CitySport where we train and practice our skills.
 I have also completed the National Citizen Service programme which involved voluntary work in my local care home.
 In addition, I raised some money to raise awareness about cancer related illnesses.
-I currently work as Teaching Assistant at Kumon and I have been there for 3 years now.
+I currently work as Teaching Assistant at Kumon and I have been there for three years now.

 What do you plan to do after you graduate?